 Types of Ear Surgery (Otoplasty)

-Otoplasty is, a form of ear surgery performed to set disproportionately large or prominent ears closer to the head.
+Otoplasty is a form of ear surgery performed to set disproportionately large or prominent ears closer to the head or to shape the ears to achieve facial harmony.
 Plastic surgery is a surgical specialty that seeks to improve physical function or to minimize disfigurement or scarring resulting from accidents, disease or birth defects.
 The word plastic is derived from the Greek meaning molding or giving form.

 The Ear Surgery Procedure